Parenting siblings of children with autism spectrum disorder

 Encouraging closer relationships

-Siblings of children with ASD generally feel positive about their brother or sister, but often their relationships are not as close as they could be.
+Siblings of children with ASD generally feel positive about their brothers or sisters, but often their relationships are not as close as they could be.
 This might be because of the difficulties children with ASD often have with social communication.

 - Where possible, make family rules that are fair for all your children.